Nikkeljohn/Burger-Joints/README.md

 **EPIC 4 - Menu**

 The menu epic is for all stories that relate to the creating, deleting, editing and viewing of menus.
-This allows for regular users to view menus and for staff to manage them with a simple UI interface.
+This allows for  users to view menus and for staff to manage them from admin panel.

 **EPIC 5 - Booking**

-The booking epic is for all stories that relate to creating, viewing, updating and deleting bookings.
+The booking epic is for all stories that relate to creating, viewing, updating  bookings.
 This allows the staff to easily view upcoming bookings, manage the bookings and also for customers to book and manage their own reservations.

 **EPIC 6 - Deployment Epic**